karenanndonnachie/MAKETHINGSINTERACTIVE_2024/EXTENDING_ARDUINO/readme.md

-# Beyond Arduino / Project resources
+# Adding Arduino to Java, Javascript & Iot / Beyond Arduino / Project resources

 Some useful links for your projects (perhaps)